tesaguri/leaky-snowflake/README.md

 Note that this code still fetches duplicate Tweets, which your app needs to handle, although the amount is now minimal.

+## Concluding remarks

+In this article, we have demonstrated the problem of _timeline leaks_, where client apps pollong a timeline may miss Tweets that should otherwise fetched due to $k$-sortedness of Snowflake IDs and proposed a solution to the problem.

+However, the reasoning is purely theoretical so far.
+The [`experiment`](experiment/) directory contains an experimental code to see if the timeline leaks actually occur in Twitter API.

 ## License

 See [`COPYING.md`](COPYING.md) for the copyright notice and license of this article and the experiment code.